pattan9955/tp/docs/team/rootkie.md

 Given below are my contributions to the project.

-* **New Feature**: Added the ability view any ingredient / recipe on the main display window.
+* **New Feature**: The ability view any ingredient / recipe on the main display window.
   * What it does: Allows the user to choose an ingredient / recipe to view them in greater details.
   * Justification: This feature is necessary as original Address Book 3 implementation has limited space to display each information card.
 For example, it is impossible to display recipe steps in a single information card.
 It greatly improves the extensibility of the application.
   * Highlights: This enhancement is complex as it requires maintenance of UI state to ensure consistency across different UI components.
 I made use Observer patterns, functional interfaces and JavaFX events to reduce coupling between existing components while ensuring the behaviour is consistent.
   * Credits: JavaFX events

-* **New Feature**: Added automatic highlighting of missing ingredient in recipe display.
+* **New Feature**: Automatic highlighting of missing ingredient in recipe display.
   * What it does: Allows the user to see which ingredient is missing from their recipe easily
   * Justification: This feature is necessary as there could be many ingredients used in a recipe, it is crucial to convey the information of missing ingredient in recipe to users.